 Nutex Health (NUTX) Shares Fall Amid Critical Blue Orca Report -- Hagens Berman

-SAN FRANCISCO, July 28, 2025 /PRNewswire/ -- On July 22, 2025, investors in Nutex Health Inc. ( NASDAQ: NUTX ) saw the price of their shares significantly fall after activist investment firm Blue Orca Capital published a critical report about Nutex and its involvement with independent dispute resolution ("IDR") vendor HaloMD.
+SAN FRANCISCO, July 31, 2025 (GLOBE NEWSWIRE) -- On July 22, 2025, investors in Nutex Health Inc. ( NASDAQ: NUTX ) saw the price of their shares significantly fall after activist investment firm Blue Orca Capital published a critical report about Nutex and its involvement with independent dispute resolution (“IDR”) vendor HaloMD.

 Blue Orca's accusations have prompted national shareholders rights firm Hagens Berman to open an investigation into whether Nutex may have misled investors about the propriety of steps taken in response to recent federal protections for consumers and urges Nutex investors who suffered substantial losses to submit your losses now .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.